cvs-health/testaro/README.md

 With network watch, the initiator of an interaction is Testaro, not the server.
 When Testaro is available, it requests a job from a server.
 If the response is a JSON representation of a job, Testaro runs the job and sends the report to the server.

 If multiple workstations run Testaro and do work for the same server, the server can assign jobs to specific agents by requiring each instance of Testaro to have a distinct value of `process.env.AGENT`.

+The URL from which Testaro requests jobs is given by the fourth passed argument, if present, or, if not, then by `process.env.JOB_URL`.

+The URL to which Testaro sends reports is given by the `sources.sendReportTo` property of each job, if the property exists, or, if not, by `process.env.REPORT_URL`.

 ### Environment variables